rebekahhughes97/policeviolence/project_proposal.md

 ### Title

-Our tentative project title is: **Mapping Police Violence Across the United States: An Analysis of 2020 Anti-Police Brutality Protests**
+Our tentative project title is: **Mapping Police Violence Across the United States: An Analysis of Police Violence and its Results on Correctional Trends**

 ### Motivation

-This project aims to explore the number of protests across the United States, spurred by the killing of George Floyd in the summer of 2020.
-This project is being done to ultimately assess the instances of excessive use of force by police, and to determine whether instances of excessive force are concentrated geographically.
+This project is motivated by the protests occurring in the United States that were spurred by the killing of George Floyd.
+Along with the violence at protests, this project will examine police violence more broadly and will analyze the results of the police violence on the correctional counts and demographics in the United States.
+This project is ultimately being completed to assess the instances of excessive use of force by police and to determine whether instances of excessive force are concentrated demographically and geographically.

 ### Intended Final Products

 Our final project will be an HTML website with links to a mapping project.

-**no idea how this differs from planned analyses lol help**
+There will be various tabs on the website with different information in each tab and different ways of viewing the data.
+The landing page of the website will include a brief background on the issue the project is centered around and will give an overview of everything included on the website.
+There will also be information included on the landing page regarding brief descriptions of how the raw data was manipulated and analyzed to form the final products.

+### Anticipated Data Sources

+The central data source for the raw data will be the US Crisis Monitor from the Armed Conflict Location and Event Data Project (ACLED).
+This data gives information on police violence specifically during 2020 following the death of George Floyd.
+There will also be data regarding police violence, the results of police violence against certain groups of people in the United States, and incarceration trends and their correlation to police violence from New Jersey Projects and Investigations, Fatal Encounters organization, and Prison Policy Initiative organization.

 ### Planned Analyses/ Visualizations/ Coding Challenges